 You Will Need

-- Warm up the oil for a couple of seconds until it is slightly warm.
+- Heat up the oil on a stovetop or in a microwave for a few seconds until it is slightly warm.

 - Massage the warm oil into your scalp and work it down to the tips of your hair.
 Concentrate on the tips as these are the most damaged parts.

-- Once your hair and scalp are fully covered, leave the oil in for about 30-45 minutes.
-Optionally, you could leave it in overnight.
+- Put on a shower cap and leave the oil in for about 30-45 minutes.
+Optionally, you can leave it in overnight.

 - Proceed to wash the oil out with a mild sulfate-free shampoo and cool water.